zippy1978/jquery.scrollz/README.md

 * pull (boolean): should scrolling area support 'pull' feature.
 In this case, a pull header is added on top of the content.
 When scrolling area is 'pull' at its top, the header appears (default: false).
 * pullHeaderHTML (map): HTML code used to render the pull header for the following states : 'initial', 'release' and 'waiting'.
 A default HTML rendition is provided for each state.
 * emulateTouchEvents (boolean): should the plugin emulate touch events on devices without touch support (default: false).
+* bottomDetectionOffset (int or percentage string): offset for bottomreached event detection.
+Can be in pixels (int) or percentage of the container (default: '10%').

 ### Events
 The plugin can trigger the following events: